-As a general rule, the records of cases that prosecutors have decided not to prosecute are not available for inspection.
+As a general rule, the case files that prosecutors have decided not to prosecute are not available for inspection.
 However, the prosecutor's office has been granting requests from courts undertaking related civil actions, and bar associations for evidence, such as examination reports of traffic accidents.